 Note: Guidelines and definitions for Dangerous Goods and Hazardous Materials vary by carrier.
 Please review each carrier's service guidelines for specific details.

-For information about FedEx guidelines for Hazardous Materials, see:
+For information about FedEx / UPS guidelines for Hazardous Materials, see:

 Information on shipping Limited Quantity (Ltd. Qty.)/ Ammunition is contained within the Hazardous Materials section of the FedEx Service Guide.
 These sections include Acceptable Materials, Packaging, and Marking and Labeling Guidelines.